marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 ```

 <span style="color:#900;">
 <strong>Hint:</strong>
-In the CodeSandbox we are running into a problem when using localStorage.
-This is up to the iFrames which are needed by CodeSandbox.
-To get our QuizApp running again, we need to open the vie in a new browser window.
+In CodeSandbox we're running into a problem when using `localStorage`.
+This is because of the iframes needed by CodeSandbox.
+To get our QuizApp running again, we need to open the view in a new browser window.
 </span>

 ---